 - have any other medical conditions, especially the following:

-- o conditions thyroid conditions
+- o any heart conditions

+- high blood pressure

-- constipation
+- o problems with your bowel or constipation

-- delayed gastric emptying
+- o delayed gastric emptying

-- you have abnormal bowel movements (after surgery or drug usage), as these may cause a variety of disorders including colonic distension and severe constipation (bowel movements occur less often than usual or consist of hard, dry stools that are often painful or difficult to pass)
+- abnormal bowel movements (after surgery or drug usage), as these may cause a variety of disorders including colonic distension and severe constipation (bowel movements occur less often than usual or consist of hard, dry stools that are often painful or difficult to pass)

-- bone marrow (blood) disorders or tumours
+- kidney problems

+- o oedema (swelling with fluid)

+- plan to have surgery

 - take any medicines for any other condition

-- plan to have surgery

-- you are taking a sweetener called sorbitol (a sugarfree sweetener used to sweeten food).
-This is because taking Calcium Resonium alone or taking sorbitol at the same time can cause narrowing of the gut wall (gastrointestinal stenosis) and reduced blood flow to the gut wall (intestinal ischemia) causing severe damage to your gut (necrosis and perforation).
-You must not take any sorbitol whilst using Calcium Resonium.
+- taking a sweetener called sorbitol (a sugar-free sweetener used to sweeten food).
+This is because taking Resonium A alone or taking sorbitol at the same time can cause narrowing of the gut wall (gastrointestinal stenosis) and reduced blood flow to the gut wall (intestinal ischemia) causing severe damage to your gut (necrosis and perforation).
+You must not take any sorbitol whilst using Resonium A.